IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Topic modelling experiments
 ### Goals
-Along with the rule-based text classification model, an unsupervised machine learning method for topic modeling has been conducted, specifically, the Latent Dirichlet Allocation (LDA).
-Two models have been developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.
-Both models have been trained on 16,000 news articles.
+Along with the rule-based text classification model, an unsupervised machine learning method for topic modelling was conducted – the Latent Dirichlet Allocation (LDA).
+Two models were developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.
+Both models were trained on a sample of 18,000 news articles.
 The text preprocessing methodological choices have already been detailed in the Rule-based text classification chapter.

 #### Challenges
-+ As the LDA algorithm is stochastic and the output is different every run, to ensure the reproducibility of the Scikit-learn and Gensim LDA models the random state parameter has been set to 0.
++ As the LDA algorithm is stochastic and the output is different every run, the random state parameter was set to 0 to ensure the reproducibility of the Scikit-learn and Gensim LDA models.

-+ The results obtained through the frequency–inverse document frequency (TF–IDF) were not the expected for both models.
-Despite its main purpose of scaling down the impact of predominant tokens, the interpretability of topics was not as coherent and comprehensible as raw frequencies of occurence.
++ The results obtained through the inverse document frequency (TF–IDF) were not aligned with expectations across both models.
+Despite its main purpose of scaling down the impact of predominant tokens, the interpretability of topics was not as coherent and as comprehensible as frequencies of events.

-+ The hyperparameter optimization of the Scikit-learn LDA model, namely the parameters n_components and learning_decay, has been done through the grid search method.
++ The hyperparameter optimization of the Scikit-learn LDA model, namely the parameters "n_components" and "learning_decay", was performed using the grid search method.

-+ In order to to overcome the instability and non-reproducibility of the sklearn and gensim lda/ldamulticore approaches, a Gensim Ensemble LDA has been implemented.
++ A Gensim Ensemble LDA was implemented to overcome the instability and non-reproducibility of the sklearn and "gensim lda"/"ldamulticore" approaches.

 #### 1. LDA model using Scikit-learn
 #### Results